 The ACM-Mellon Seminars in Advanced Interdisciplinary Learning (SAIL) is a series of annual learning communities built around integrative place-based learning, which enable ACM faculty to explore a salient topic and collaborate to develop curricular resources.
 By immersing faculty in settings that encourage multiple perspectives and collaboration across disciplines, the seminars lay the foundation for the participants to develop innovative, integrative advanced-level coursework.

-- Mediterranean Trivium: Earth, Sea, & Culture - This seminar will hold its on-site component in the Pikes Peak region of Colorado during summer 2014, with curricular development continuing throughout the 2013-14 academic year.
+- Contested Spaces — This seminar will hold its on-site component in the Pikes Peak region of Colorado during summer 2014, with curricular development continuing throughout the 2014-15 academic year.

 SAIL Seminar Goals